sutt0n/backend-code-assessment/README.md

 - re-write the api endpoint

 Under api/loans you should see the loans controller.
-Re-write it in such a way that it acceps "page" and "pageSize" in the query.
+Re-write it in such a way that it accepts "page" and "pageSize" in the query.
 Manipulate your query so that these variables handle pagination.

 You can use any ORM or SQL generator you would like.